History of physics: Greek concept

 During the classical period in Greece (6th, 5th and 4th centuries BCE) and in Hellenistic times, natural philosophy developed into a field of study.
+The earliest concepts of atomism were first formulated during this era by the philosophers Leucippus and his student Democritus.
+They introduced early atomism, proposing that the universe was composed of empty space and indivisible, indestructible particles called atomos.
 Aristotle (Ἀριστοτέλης, Aristotélēs) (384–322 BCE), a student of Plato, promoted the concept that observation of physical phenomena could ultimately lead to the discovery of the natural laws governing them.
 Aristotle's writings cover physics, metaphysics, poetry, theater, music, logic, rhetoric, linguistics, politics, government, ethics, biology and zoology.
 He wrote the first work which refers to that line of study as "Physics" – in the 4th century BCE, Aristotle founded the system known as Aristotelian physics.
 He attempted to explain ideas such as motion (and gravity) with the theory of four elements.
 Aristotle believed that all matter was made of aether, or some combination of four elements: earth, water, air, and fire.
 According to Aristotle, these four terrestrial elements are capable of inter-transformation and move toward their natural place, so a stone falls downward toward the center of the cosmos, but flames rise upward toward the circumference.
 Eventually, Aristotelian physics became popular for many centuries in Europe, informing the scientific and scholastic developments of the Middle Ages.
 It remained the mainstream scientific paradigm in Europe until the time of Galileo Galilei and Isaac Newton.

 Early in Classical Greece, knowledge that the Earth is spherical ("round") was common.
 Around 240 BCE, as the result of a seminal experiment, Eratosthenes (276–194 BCE) accurately estimated its circumference.
 In contrast to Aristotle's geocentric views, Aristarchus of Samos (Ἀρίσταρχος; c.
 310) presented an explicit argument for a heliocentric model of the Solar System, i.e. for placing the Sun, not the Earth, at its centre.
 Seleucus of Seleucia, a follower of Aristarchus' heliocentric theory, stated that the Earth rotated around its own axis, which, in turn, revolved around the Sun.
 Though the arguments he used were lost, Plutarch stated that Seleucus was the first to prove the heliocentric system through reasoning.

 The ancient Greek mathematician Archimedes, developer of ideas regarding fluid mechanics and buoyancy.